-- I will never show weakness when it comes to justice.
+- (and) I will never show weakness when it comes to justice.

 During the course of the story, Doug and his parents explain what each of the signs really entails.
 For example, mental weakness not only involves not knowing how to do something, but also not keeping apprised of rumors and intelligence.
-Doug is told to keep his eyes and ears open, and not wait for people to impart lessons.
-He is encouraged to have intellectual curiosity, but it’s not about books or mathematics.
+They tell Doug to keep his eyes and ears open, and not wait for people to impart lessons.
+They encourage him to have intellectual curiosity, but it’s not about books or mathematics.
 Rather, it’s about the various whisperings around an encampment or a barracks or a starship.
-In many ways, Doug is being told to eavesdrop, as not knowing certain things could harm his career or even cost him his life.
+In many ways, they are telling Doug to eavesdrop, as not knowing certain things could harm his career or even cost him his life.

-Jane Eyre is a favorite book and it was a definite influence.
-I liked the idea of a school where children would be intimidated (Lord of the Flies and Tom Brown’s School Days also came to mind).
-Jane’s Lowood School and the school in Tom Brown’s School Days served as models for the Triton Day School, where Doug would be, essentially, indoctrinated into the ways of the mirror.
-The softness of his mother, Lena, was to be forgotten or, if it was recalled at all, to be ridiculed and dismissed with a sneer.
-I even had Doug taken to school by a Mister Brocklehurst – a direct reference to Jane Eyre.
+Jane’s Lowood School and the school in Tom Brown’s School Days serve as models for the Triton Day School.
+This is where Doug would be, essentially, indoctrinated into the ways of the mirror.
+He was to forget he softness of his mother, Lena,.
+Or, if he remembered at all, that would be ridiculed and dismissed with a sneer.
+I even had a Mister Brocklehurst take Doug to school – a direct reference to Jane Eyre.
 The school was also portrayed as a place where Doug’s beloved stuffed toy would be taken from him and used to harm him.
-In Fortune, Doug confirms that gentler children were bullied and harassed and that, in order to survive, he had to become hardened.
+In Fortune, Doug confirms that gentler children were bullied and harassed.
+And so in order to survive, he had to become hardened.

 Originally a giraffe, the stuffed velociraptor represents childhood innocence, but with a cruel twist.
-The toy is shown at the beginning and is Doug’s sole comfort as he listens to his parents argue about his fate.
+The toy shows up at the beginning.
+It is Doug’s sole comfort as he listens to his parents argue about his fate.
 The toy’s banishment from the breakfast table, and Lena’s inability to find it signify that Doug’s innocence is already, irretrievably, lost.
-Finally, the choice of a velociraptor is not only to show menace behind the plush, but it also foreshadows his predecessor at Tactical’s fate – death after being mauled by a Gorn, who resembles a velociraptor rather closely.
+Finally, I chose a velociraptor is not only to show menace behind the plush.
+It also foreshadows his predecessor at Tactical’s fate.
+That was death after a mauling by a Gorn, who resembles a velociraptor rather closely.

 One thing that Doug learns from Lili is forgiveness, and so, off-screen, he does eventually forgive his parents.
 By the time of A Kind of Blue, they are already naming their first-born son after Jeremiah (Doug’s father) and Lena.

-- Paving Stones Made from Good Intentions as it was originally written
+- Paving Stones Made from Good Intentions – originally posting (contains reviews)

 - Paving Stones Made from Good Intentions on Fanfiction.net